 CIPA Ratings

-For example, there is a difference between how well the various IS systems detect whether you're on a tripod or not—yet another reason why I want to take control of the IS setting—or whether you're panning with a subject and the stabilization should maximize a particular correction in that case.
+For example, there is a difference between how well the various IS systems detect whether you're on a tripod or not—yet another reason why I want to take control of the stabilization setting—or whether you're panning with a subject and the stabilization should maximize a particular correction in that case.
 That's something I'm struggling to come up with a valid test for, but I do notice differences between the systems.
-My suggestion: turn IS off when the camera is on a stable support that’s not moving (e.g. tripod on solid ground), and learn whether your camera has a dedicated “panning mode” for IS and use that when panning.
+My suggestion: turn stabilization off when the camera is on a stable support that’s not moving (e.g. tripod on solid ground), and learn whether your camera has a dedicated “panning mode” for IS and use that when panning.
 For instance, on Nikon cameras, the Sport mode is better for panning than the Normal mode.
 That's because the Nikon system is aggressive about re-centering the system on movement.

 Beware using the CIPA numbers about how many stops the stabilization accomplishes when choosing a system.
 The CIPA tests are three-axis only and don't exactly mimic the situations you'd be using IS for.
 I've found that all the IS systems work well, but there's variability above and beyond what the CIPA numbers suggest.

-The Different IS Systems
+The Different Stabilization Systems

-Which brings us to this:
+Which brings us back to this:

 - Fujifilm OIS — a few bodies now have IBIS (e.g. X-H1, X-H2S, X-S20), some don't (e.g. X-T30).
+Some of the zooms and telephotos have OIS.

 - Hasselblad — no stabilization.